tugbayatilla/adventcode22/Day5/navigator.md

 # Goals

+- moving order is important
-- move one crate from one stack to another
+- crate can only move to another stack if exist

 # Smells

+- Move method
+  - numberOfCrates never used